ethereum/execution-specs/network-upgrades/mainnet-upgrades/paris.md

 #### FORK NEXT Upgrade

-Once the proof-of-work to proof-of-stake transition has completed, an additional upgrade is required to add an [EIP-2124](https://eips.ethereum.org/EIPS/eip-2124) `FORK_NEXT` value to clients on the network in order to disconnect stale peers.
+Once the proof-of-work to proof-of-stake transition has been completed, an additional upgrade is required to add an [EIP-2124](https://eips.ethereum.org/EIPS/eip-2124) `FORK_NEXT` value to clients on the network in order to disconnect stale peers.

 | Network | Block Number / `FORK_NEXT` | Expected Date | Fork Hash |
 |---------|------------|---------------|--------------|